bryanchriswhite/pocketdex/README.md

 ##### When `pg_dump` is insufficient

 In some cases, `pg_dump` may not export a relevant DB object; for example, enums.
-In these cases it is necessary to manually extract the relevant data from the DB and incorporate it into the initial_schema.sql file.
+In these cases, it is necessary to manually extract the relevant data from the DB and incorporate it into the initial_schema.sql file.

 In the case of **enums**, the following queries expose the relevant records, the results from which can be re-written as a COPY or INSERT statements into the respective tables from which they came: